syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-PDF/NET/FAQs/multi-threading-powerpoint-to-pdf-faqs.md

                 ' Convert PowerPoint document to PDF.
                 Using pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(presendationDoc)
                     Using outputFileStream As New FileStream("Output" & Guid.NewGuid().ToString() & ".pdf", FileMode.Create, FileAccess.Write)
-                        ' Save the PDF document
+                        ' Save the PDF document.
                         pdfDocument.Save(outputFileStream)
                     End Using
                 End Using